 Testing is Good [and Not That Hard]

-Even watching a single person try to use your site will give you valuable information about what people “see”3 and whether they act the way you expected.
+Even watching a single person try to use your site will give you valuable information about what people “see” ((While I don’t have access to that really cool eye-tracking technology, watching a person’s cursor is often a pretty good substitute.
+Krug also suggests getting people to think out loud as they “take in” the site and make decisions.)) and whether they act the way you expected.
 Krug is a big proponent of in-person one-on-one testing.
 That’s probably hard to beat, but there are some useful online tools—like the web app suite from Usability Hub—that allows some online testing.

 I can attest to this fact.
 Actually observing the process of “muddling through” is eye-opening and invaluable for improving both the specific site I’m testing and future sites I will build.